Bounds on some geometric functionals of high dimensional Brownian convex hulls and their inverse processes: Main results

 \section{Main results}

-Our first two theorems concern the expected values of the inverse processes of the volume and surface area functionals.
+Our first two theorems concern the expected values of the inverse processes of the volume and surface area functionals that were defined in \eqref{eq:process} and \eqref{eq:inverse}.
 These extend the corresponding bounds of \cite{hull_bounds} from the plane to higher dimensions and also complement Eldan's exact formulas \eqref{eq:Eldan} for the expected values of the functionals themselves.
 These theorems are proved in Section \ref{sec:VS_inverse}.
 We remark that the proof of the upper bound in Theorem \ref{thm:inverse_volume} required significantly more work than any of the other theorems in this paper.

-\begin{theorem} Let $\Theta_1^V$ denote the inverse volume time defined in \eqref{eq:inverse}.
-Then for any dimension $n\in\{1,2,\dots\}$, we have the two-sided bounds